masteringmodernpayments/book/marketplaces.md

 Total Paid to User  841
 ```

-Other than the optional application fee and passing the user's access key to `Stripe::Charge#create` there's nothing else you have to do.
+Other than the optional application fee and passing the user's access key to `Stripe::Charge#create` there's nothing else you have to do for Connect.

 ## Payouts